zevbo/StateDimensionLogic/README.md

 - The ocaml-platform VSCode extension provides very nice linting
 - I also recommend using the auto-formatter provided by ocaml-platform.
-To do so, you need a .ocamlformat file at the root of your proejct (I suggest copying the one from this repository), and run the below opam command.
-Alternatively, you can use the ocaml-format extention on VSCode, but I suggest trying to get the auto-formatter to work through ocaml-platform first.
+To do so, you need a .ocamlformat file at the root of your project (I suggest copying the one from this repository), and run the below opam command.
+Alternatively, you can use the ocaml-format extension on VSCode, but I suggest trying to get the auto-formatter to work through ocaml-platform first.

   ```